 - The majority of applicants found that the financial case was the single most important factor in their decision to install a renewable heating technology;

-- Upfront costs remain a barrier and RHI applicants tend to use their own finances to finance their installations;
+- Upfront costs remain a barrier and RHI applicants tend to use their own finances to finance their installations; and,

-- The vast majority of non-domestic applicants were very or fairly satisfied with their installation
+- The vast majority of non-domestic applicants were very or fairly satisfied with their installation.

 Because of the sheer number of applications involved and the complexity of the issues, DECC required that the findings be presented in a concise and accessible format.
 To this end, in addition to reports we produced innovative ‘slide packs’ that presented key information in headline and graphic form alongside more descriptive text.